-Resisting calls to resign, Britain's May will campaign for EU elections

-True to form for a prime minister who has weathered months of calls to quit, May’s chief enforcer told a powerful group of Conservatives she would campaign for European Parliament elections on Thursday and then meet the group’s chair on Friday for another discussion about the party’s leadership rules.

-It was not clear whether that conversation would end with any decision on when she should step down.
+Brexit crisis: Minister quits, piling pressure on Britain's May

+LONDON (Reuters) - Prominent Brexit supporter Andrea Leadsom resigned from Prime Minister Theresa May’s government on Wednesday, piling pressure on the British leader after a new Brexit gambit backfired and fueled calls for her to quit.

+So far May has resisted, vowing to press on despite opposition from lawmakers and other ministers to her bid to get her Brexit deal through parliament by softening her stance on a second referendum and customs arrangements.

-But the loud calls for her resignation further deepened Britain’s Brexit crisis, sapping an already weak leader of her authority.
-Almost three years since Britain voted to leave the EU and just under two months after the scheduled departure, it is not clear when, how or even if Brexit will happen.
+But Leadsom’s resignation further deepens the Brexit crisis, sapping an already weak leader of her authority.
+Almost three years since Britain voted to leave the European Union, it is not clear when, how or even if Brexit will happen.

-What was clear was that May planned to stay on for now.
-The chairman of the powerful Conservative 1922 Committee, which can make or break prime ministers, told lawmakers that she planned to campaign in the European poll on Thursday.

-“It’s just more kicking the can down the road,” said one Conservative lawmaker after the meeting.
+Leadsom, Leader of the House of Commons, said she could not announce the new Withdrawal Agreement Bill, which will implement Britain’s departure, in parliament on Thursday as she did not believe in it.

+“I no longer believe that our approach will deliver on the referendum result,” Leadsom, once a challenger to May to become prime minister, said in a resignation letter.

+“It is therefore with great regret and with a heavy heart that I resign from the government.”

+A Downing Street spokesman praised Leadsom and expressed disappointment at her decision, but added: “The prime minister remains focused on delivering the Brexit people voted for.”

-In her last pitch on Tuesday to get her divorce deal approved by Britain’s deeply divided parliament, she offered lawmakers a vote on whether to hold a second Brexit referendum — once her legislation passes the first stage — as well as closer trading arrangements with the EU in future as incentives.
+May might still try to press on with her new Brexit plan, which includes a vote on whether to hold a second Brexit referendum — once her legislation passes the first stage — as well as closer trading arrangements with the EU.

+But it has been met with a swift backlash, with several lawmakers who have supported her in previous Brexit votes saying they could not back the new plan, particularly over her U-turn regarding a possible second referendum.

+“I have always maintained that a second referendum would be dangerously divisive, and I do not support the government willingly facilitating such a concession,” Leadsom said.

 “There is one last chance to get it right and leave in an orderly fashion.
 But it is now time for Prime Minister Theresa May to go — and without delay,” said Conservative lawmaker Tom Tugendhat, chairman of parliament’s Foreign Affairs Select Committee.